 It’s just as well that we don’t live there.
-I would spend half my life in there :-) .
+I would spend half my life there 🙂 .
 These Toto toilets are heated and come with a whole bunch of doodads.
 You can control the temperature, water jets, l swear one looked like a massage button.

 In the whole time that we were in Japan, we only saw two overweight people.
 One man who was obviously, at least to me, a Sumo wrestler or student.
 He had the look and the hairstyle.
 The other was a girl on the train, but she wasn’t even that big.
 My theory is that pretty much everyone takes the metro to get places.

-Tokyo, Japan is an extremely clean city:
+Tokyo Japan is an extremely clean city:

 Between Federico and l, we have been to a lot of countries.
 We both agree that Tokyo, and surely the whole of Japan is the cleanest country ever.
 We did not see a single piece of trash on the floor.
 Despite the fact that it is really hard to find a trash can.

-We saw a ton of pachinko parlors in the city.
+We saw a ton of pachinko parlors in the city of Tokyo.
 We also saw a lot of people patronizing them.
 Federico didn’t know what they were 🙂 .
 They are basically gambling houses with slot machines.
 At any hour off the day, we saw businessmen, kids, and women in them.